Written by Madison Zepp

 “I played teacher as a kid,” says Dr. Ruth Buehler, a former elementary school teacher and college professor at Millersville University.
 Reflecting on these memories of her past, Ruth recounted the specific methods that got her through her many years of teaching.
 While talking with Ruth, it was evident how passionate she was about her past.
 Her advice left a profound mark on the way I see education.

 Teaching can be one of the most uplifting, exciting things you can do.
 Helping people in life can be so inspirational.
-With this thought, teaching also has its extreme down parts.
+With this thought, teaching also has its extremely difficult parts.
 It is simply a reality of dealing with a public service job.
-When something gets difficult, or you become overwhelmed, Ruth simply said she stayed mellow.
+When something was difficult, or she became overwhelmed, Ruth simply said she stayed mellow.
 There will be difficult times.
 As long as you don’t give up and keep trying your hardest, you will get through it.
 It is so easy to become discouraged in your first few years, but those are also the most difficult ones.
 Sometimes, it isn’t best to be confrontational in a situation.

 When people, especially bosses, give you criticism, it is not meant to harm you.
 Do not take criticism too deeply.
-People tend to realize that critiques someone may have on your work, but it is not meant to affect you personally.
+People may offer on your work, but it is not meant to affect you personally.
 It is one of the most difficult things to do, but you should never become defensive when someone offers a suggestion.
 It is only meant to help you.

 This piece of advice has stuck with me the most since our conversation.
 Ruth has such a unique perspective on things that I find fascinating.
 Names are the first thing a person is given.
 They are extremely meaningful to people, especially students.
 As frustrating as the career may become, you should never use someone’s name as a curse.
 Even if it doesn’t appear so, using someone’s name negatively can be extremely harmful and hurtful.
 Since names are so important to people, it is also crucial that you learn them.
 Especially in a college setting with bigger classes, it is hard to remember people’s names, but Ruth says that this is extremely important for running a classroom.
 It shows respect to your students.